Chris-Graffagnino/Jormungandr-for-Newbs/docs/jormungandr_node_setup_guide.md

 ### Run node as a leader candidate - “Connecting to a Genesis blockchain”
 ```
+# One final reboot to make sure our real-time-clock is UTC & synced by chrony
+# Wait 30 seconds before signing in...
+sudo reboot

 # Start the node as leader
 start_leader